sharky0456/r15-my-discord-bot-/README.md

+# introduction
 hey il make this short i just hope you enjoy this bot.
 It idenfiies as he/him because i said so. (if anyones interested unless you just want to put this code in your bot) anyway i also just want to say that i made the database for the shark and it took me forever so i hope you apreciate it and those photos arent mine i just made the folders and put the photos of sharks in them

+# annother note
+also! most of these things will require external folders so i may make a google drive with all the files in it if anyone wants those files (you are welcome to change them to anything you want as long as you keep the file names the same otherwise it wont work or you will need to change the code)